transkatgirl/katbench/wip-rewrite/README.md

 ### analyze.py

-analyzes logprobs from `bench.py` and calculates metrics
+analyzes logprobs saved to disk by `bench.py` and calculates metrics

 TODO